 Schools in the United States usually require scores from standardized tests for students to complete the admission process.
 The two most common standardized tests are the GRE (Graduate Record Examination) and GMAT (Graduate Management Admission Test).

-For some online master’s in sustainability programs like the Patel School of Global Sustainability at the University of South Florida, the GRE requirement is determined by the individual graduate majors.
+For some online master’s in sustainability programs like the Patel School of Global Sustainability at the University of South Florida[10], the graduate majors determine the GRE requirement.
 This GRE requirement may be waived at the discretion of the department or college on a case-to-case basis.

 Read the GMAT vs. GRE guide to understand their similarities and differences.

-The Arizona State University, Hofstra University, and Columbia University have accelerated master’s programs in sustainability programs that enable students to earn both their bachelor’s and master’s degrees in 5 years.
+Hofstra University[13] and Columbia University[14] have accelerated master’s programs in sustainability, enabling students to earn their bachelor’s and master’s degrees in five years.

 Several free master’s in sustainability online courses are available from various sources.
 These courses offer additional knowledge of new practices in the sustainability field.
-Although they may provide additional support and innovations in standards and practices within sustainability, they may not all be recognized or accredited and therefore cannot take the place of a complete degree program.
-A few of the available free courses, along with their descriptions and the details of where they may be accessed, are listed below:
+Although they may provide additional support and innovations in standards and practices within sustainability, they may not all be recognized or accredited and, therefore, cannot replace a complete degree program.
+A few free courses, along with their descriptions, are listed below:

 Course | Provided by | Description |